NotLemon/AniList-Manual/submission-form/general/release-data/start-date.md

 ## End Date

-The date that the work is confirmed to have finished airing or finished serialisation.
+The date that the work is confirmed to have finished airing or finished serialization.

 ![The dates for the &apos;City Hunter&apos; anime](../../../.gitbook/assets/release_data.png)